Xanax Withdrawal and Treatment

-Alprazolam, more commonly known by its brand name Xanax, is a prescription benzodiazepine (or “benzo”) used to treat anxiety and panic disorders.1 It is the most widely prescribed benzo.12 Alprazolam and other benzodiazepines can lead to physical dependence and withdrawal, even when used as directed.1 Dependence is when your body gets used to a substance so that you will have withdrawal symptoms if you suddenly reduce or stop your dose.10 Dependence isn’t the same thing as addiction, but it often goes along with it.10
+Xanax is the brand name for the alprazolam, a prescription benzodiazepine (or “benzo”) used to treat anxiety and panic disorders.1 It is the most widely prescribed benzo.12 Alprazolam and other benzodiazepines can lead to physical dependence and withdrawal, even when used as directed.1 Dependence is when your body gets used to a substance so that you will have withdrawal symptoms if you suddenly reduce or stop your dose.10 Dependence isn’t the same thing as addiction, but it often goes along with it.10

-Acute withdrawal symptoms of alprazolam and other benzos may include:1,5,11
+Acute withdrawal symptoms of Xanax and other benzos may include:1,5,11

 - Hallucinations (seeing, hearing, or feeling things that aren’t there).